Award Revision Policy

 Post 9/11 GI Bill and Montgomery GI bill benefits

-These educational benefits will be applied to student accounts in accordance with the rules established by the Department of Veteran Affairs.
-These benefits when combined with institutional scholarships may not exceed tuition and fee charges.
-If a student is eligible for the IL Map Grant, the VA educational benefits, institutional scholarships, and IL Map Grant combined may not exceed mandatory tuition and fees.
+These educational benefits will be applied to student accounts in accordance with the rules established by the Department of Veteran Affairs and the Department of Education.
+These benefits when combined with applicable institutional scholarships may not exceed tuition and fee charges and or the cost of attendance.
+If a student is eligible for the IL Map Grant, the VA educational benefits, applicable institutional scholarships, and IL Map Grant combined may not exceed mandatory tuition and fees.
 If you have any questions or concerns, please contact our office.